alaincaron/ts-fluent-iterators-async/docs/classes/AsyncFluentIterator.md

 > **reduce**(`reducer`, `initialValue?`): `Promise`\<`undefined` \| `A`\>

-Special case of [AsyncFluentIterator.fold](#fold) where items being iteraded on and the accumulator are of the same type.
+Special case of [AsyncFluentIterator.fold](#fold) where items being iterated on and the accumulator are of the same type.

 #### Parameters